rspace-os/ELN-importer/README.md

 -- To generate expected output for integration tests:
 `npx vite-node src/scripts/generate-expected-output.ts`

-integration-test : `npm run integration-test`
+integration-test : `npm run integration-test` (when these tests run, they will write conten to the 'actual-output' folder.
+Json will be compared with the json in the 'expected-output' folder.
+Nothing is actually sent to RSpace).

 run scripts:
 -- to run the importer headless with the test data defined in the import-crate.ts script: